 Complimentary on site parking is available

 Please be aware access to the Gallery Restaurant is via a staircase.

 Boringdon Hall is accepts children but family rooms are limited.
 Please check availability with our team.

-Breakfast for children is £8 per child per day.
+Dinner, Bed & Breakfast is £48 per child per night

 Please note that use of the Spa including the swimming pool is for guests aged 18 and over.